-OTT LEGAL SERVICES recognizes the importance of privacy and the sensitivity of personal information in regards to traffic ticket defense and representing our clients in traffic court.
+OTT LEGAL SERVICES recognizes the importance of privacy and the sensitivity of personal information in regards to traffic ticket defence and representing our clients in traffic court.
 As legal advisors and paralegals, we have an obligation to use reasonable efforts to keep all information we receive confidential and within an advisor -client relationship in a legal context.

 Your Privacy Rights for Traffic Tickets